Yixin-Hu/TetWild/README.md

 Yixin Hu, Qingnan Zhou, Xifeng Gao, Alec Jacobson, Denis Zorin, Daniele Panozzo.
 ACM Transactions on Graphics (SIGGRAPH 2018).

 💡💡💡 **If you are interested in the algorithm details, please refer to our [paper](https://cs.nyu.edu/~yixinhu/TetWild_Final.pdf) first.
-We provide plenty of examples and statistics in the paper.**
+We provide plenty of examples and statistics in the paper.
+You can also refer to my SIGRRAPH talk [slides](https://drive.google.com/open?id=1VGOviRMLOsaTVEf9R6lB1b84a3aKP4eH).**

 💡💡💡 **If you don't have time to read the whole documentation, please always read the tips with (💡) in the front first.**